Q. How long is the hot air balloon flight?

-We generally schedule hot air balloon rides seven days a week from the middle of May to the middle of October, depending on annual variations in weather conditions.
+We generally schedule hot air balloon rides seven days a week from June to September, depending on annual variations in weather conditions.
 Our balloon flights take place in the morning around sunrise, the exact time is depending on the time of year and will be confirmed with you before the flight.

 Q. Why do balloons generally fly early morning?

 This is when conditions are best for ballooning.
 As the sun comes up it heats the ground which in turn heats the air above causing thermals or columns of rising air.
 These thermals cause updrafts and downdrafts which affect a pilot’s ability to safely control the altitude of a hot air balloon.

 Around 1,000ft to 2,000ft (305m–610m) but sometimes up as high as 3,000 feet (1050m) – although this depends on airspace restrictions and conditions on the day.
 Even at a few hundred feet the views are incredible and over 1,000ft you can start to see for many miles around.
 How far you’ll fly depends on the wind speed and on how long it takes the pilot to find a suitable landing spot.
 You could fly a relatively short distance or as far as 15 miles (24km).

 As hot air balloons travel on the wind, you never know where exactly you’re going to land which makes it all the more exciting.
 The pilot will start looking for a suitable landing site after about 1 hour.
 An ideal field will be free from crop and animals with good access.The retrieval crew will track the balloon on the ground and aim to arrive shortly after landing.
 After the balloon is packed away they will transport you back to your meeting point.